hpcleuven/VscDocumentation/source/data/tier1data/schemas/metadata-schemas.rst

 Once you are satisfied with your draft is ready to be applied, you can publish it.
-This will update the tab so that the orange badge “draft” is replaced with a green one labeled “published”, and change the options provided in the top right buttons shown in :numref:`fig-published>`.
+This will update the tab so that the orange badge “draft” is replaced with a green one labeled *published*, and change the options provided in the top right buttons shown in :numref:`fig-published`.
 The “View” tab, which shows the form as it will appear when applying the metadata schema, is the same as for a draft version, but the rest of the buttons have changed.